jwalton3141/jwalton3141.github.io/about.md

 <img style="float: left; padding-right:20px" width="165" height="145"
 src="/assets/portrait.jpg">

 Hi, my name is Jack.
-I hold a PhD in applied mathematics and love all things computer-related (except for printers: though I think we can all agree that printers are the devil).
+I hold a PhD in applied mathematics (you can find a copy of my thesis [here](/assets/thesis.pdf)) and love all things computer-related (except for printers: though I think we can all agree that printers are the devil).

 I work for [Jumping Rivers Ltd.](https://www.jumpingrivers.com/), where I split my time between performing the role of a data scientist, trainer, and data